 There are limitations to what can be experienced through virtual placements, so make sure your child is aware that this may only provide a partial glimpse of what’s involved in the job.

 Be sure to check the company’s credentials and what information your child is giving to them.
 Most companies will have age guidelines for suitability, but if not, do make sure it’s age appropriate.

 The question ‘what did you do during lockdown / the Coronavirus crisis’ is likely to become an interview staple.
 Whatever your child chooses to do after school, employers and universities will be looking for people who were proactive, resilient and committed to making the most out of the challenges presented to them during this time.
 While virtual work experience can demonstrate many of these skills, there are also plenty of other ways to help your child show an employer or university that they are adaptable, resilient and willing to seek out the positives in any given circumstances.
 For more ideas, click here.

-If your child is aged between 15-17 and beginning to think about their future and what they might like to do next, check out our free guide: The Parents' Guide to Getting ahead during the summer holidays for lots of advice and tips on how you can support them this summer.
+If your child is aged between 14-18 and beginning to think about their future and what they might like to do next, check out our free guides: The Parents' Guide to helping your child know 'What's Next' and The Parents' Guide to Homelife and Study

 ... or head over to our parent support page for more advice, tips and fantastic free resources on how you can help your teenage child prepare for their future.